Courses and Timeline

 Course Schedule

 The program begins in July with two courses: (UFOR 500 (3 cr) and UFOR 511 (1.5 cr).
-This is followed by two terms, consisting of 19.5 credits of courses on leadership, project management, entrepreneurship and policy analysis, urban forestry courses, a capstone preparation course, and required laboratories.
+This is followed by three terms, consisting of 19.5 credits of courses.
 The final 6-credit capstone course is completed in the final Summer, based on individual student interests and/or their employer’s needs.

 SUMMER TERM